giffordlabcvr/DIGS-tool/README.md

 ### **Database-integrated genome-screening (DIGS)**

-Much of the content of genomes consists of poorly characterised '**dark matter**', such as [transposons](https://www.broadinstitute.org/education/glossary/transposable-elements), [pseudogenes](http://pseudogene.org/background.php), [endogenous viral elements (EVEs)](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1001191) and obscure [non-coding DNA elements](http://www.pbs.org/newshour/rundown/junk-dna/).
-These sequences, even when non-functional, contain a wealth of **useful biological information** that can be explored by using [sequence similarity searches](http://www.ebi.ac.uk/Tools/sss/) in combination with strategically chosen reference sequence datasets.
+Molecular sequence data are highly information rich, and are now being generated much faster than they can be analysed.
+Consequently, the immense quantities of genome, transcriptome, and metagenome data accumulating in public databases contain multitudes of gene, pseudogene, transposon, virus, and non-coding element sequences that have not been yet been identified, or are only poorly described.

+Database-integrated genome screening (DIGS) is an approach for exploring sequence data without relying on previous annotations.
+DIGS can be used to systematically search for sequences of interest, and to support investigations of their distribution, diversity and evolution.

-In **database-integrated genome-screening (DIGS)**, the output of sequence similarity search-based genome 'screens' is captured in a [relational database](https://docs.oracle.com/javase/tutorial/jdbc/overview/database.html).
-This facilitates the implementation of automated screens that can be performed on a large scale.
-In addition, it allows for the interrogation and manipulation of output data using [structured query language (SQL)](http://www.w3schools.com/sql/sql_intro.asp), and provides all the benefits of a relational database management system (RDBMS) with respect to features such as data recoverability, multi-user support and network access.
+In DIGS, the output of sequence similarity-based searches is captured in a relational database.
+This allows for the interrogation and manipulation of output data using structured query language (SQL).
+In addition, it provides all the benefits of a relational database management system (RDBMS) with respect to features such as data recoverability, multi-user support and network access.

 ### **The DIGS tool**

-The DIGS tool provides a computational framework for implementing DIGS.
-The tool is written in [PERL](https://www.perl.org/).
-It uses the [Basic Local Alignment Search Tool (BLAST)](http://blast.ncbi.nlm.nih.gov/Blast.cgi) to perform sequence similarity searches, and the [MySQL](https://www.mysql.com/) RDBMS to capture results and track progress.
+The DIGS tool is a PERL program for implementing DIGS with assembled sequence data (not short read data).
+It uses the [Basic Local Alignment Search Tool (BLAST)](http://blast.ncbi.nlm.nih.gov/Blast.cgi) to perform sequence similarity searches, and the [MySQL](https://www.mysql.com/) RDBMS to capture their output.

 Instructions for installing and running the DIGS tool can be found on [these pages](https://github.com/robjgiff/DIGS-tool/wiki/Installation-and-Setup)